GMAO-SI-Team/dotspack-alderaan/README.md

 brew install curl
 brew install cmake
 brew install openssl
+brew install rust
 ```

 NOTE 1: The install of gcc will be slow as they are built from source since we are using a non-standard location for homebrew.
 NOTE 2: We specify `gcc@14` as GEOS does not yet support GCC 14.
 But, it's possible something from brew will ask for GCC 14 and that
 might be installed.
+NOTE 3: Yes, `rust` is there.
+Some Python projects need it

 ### .zshenv